 This depends!
 Please remember that not all sunflower fields are open to the public, so please don't pick any sunflowers from those that are not open.
 Some publicly open farms do allow you to take a few stems home, they just ask for a small donation so that they can plant again for you next year.
 Be sure to look for signage at the field that you visit, or better yet, ask the farmer!

 Each sunflower field will have a little different peak bloom (due to planting dates, variety selected, and even weather), but a good rule of thumb is to really start looking in September.
 We'll be updating the expected peak blooms at fields around the state below as soon as the individual fams start posting estimates!

 Wild sunflowers bloom in natural spaces during the summer months, but cultivated sunflowers (the big ones as seen in the photo above) can be found late summer (mid-August) to early fall (early October).
 Fields are planted at different times and weather can affect bloom peaks.

-Each of the fields below have different hours of operation, admission pricing, donation requests and professional photographer guidelines.
+Each of the fields below has different hours of operation, admission pricing, donation requests, and professional photographer guidelines.
 Please follow the link to learn more about your field of choice!
 If you have a question regarding these fields, please reach out to the farms directly via their website or Facebook pages.